 People often ask: is sushi vegan?
-Unfortunately, most sushi contains either fish or eggs.
+Unfortunately, sushi typically contains either fish or roe.
 But vegan sushi is nevertheless widely available in groceries and at restaurants.
 It’s also easy to make at home.
 Whether you order it at restaurants or make it yourself, vegan sushi is some of the tastiest food you’ll ever eat.

 Sushi is by far the most famous dish in Japanese cooking.
 It takes an endless variety of forms, from dead-simple four ingredient nori rolls to extravagant offerings that demand years of study for authentic preparation.
 Luckily for vegans, the complexity surrounding sushi preparation mainly regards the fussy work of cutting up the fish.
 The butchering of fish for sushi demands expert instruction, especially where the puffer fish is concerned.
 These fish contain a gland with enough poison to kill thirty people!

 By contrast, most vegan sushi is remarkably easy to make.
 You don’t need much in the way of cooking skills to make fantastic sushi.

 Since fish is a default ingredient of most sushi, many enthusiasts assume that it’s mandatory.
 Nothing could be farther from the truth.
 Here are some vegan items that are delicious alternatives:

 - baked sweet potato

 - fried or baked tamari-marinated tofu